PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/search-listing.md

 Below there are 2 links that performs the following actions when clicked:
  -"Add missing products to the index" : only the new products will be indexed.
 After clicking on it, the page is refreshed, and the following message is displayed: "Successful update."
  - "Re-build the entire index": when clicking on it, all the products are indexed (and not only the missing ones compared to the previous link)

 Below, the following message is displayed : "You can set a cron job that will rebuild your index using the following URL:"

 A link to the AdminSearch controller is displayed: "http://localhost/presta1781/admin/index.php?controller=AdminSearch&action=searchCron&ajax=1&full=1&token=yruOjDwR&id_shop=1" (the link depends on the shop domain name and admin folder's name)

 Below, a toggle "Indexing" allows to enable or disable the automatic indexing of the products.

-The following help text is displayed: "Enable the automatic indexing of products.
+The following help text is displayed under the toggle: "Enable the automatic indexing of products.
 By default the toggle is enabled.
 If you enable this feature, the products will be indexed in the search automatically when they are saved.
 If the feature is disabled, you will have to index products manually by using the links provided in the field set."

  # Search